 The HEFCE component uses the following operations to request KIS data from the NSS component.
-In each case a list-comprehension is used, for example:
+In each case a list-comprehension is used, for example [id | NSS(id,course,true,,<- state] processes each element of state in turn, matches it against the pattern NSS(id,...) and returns the id of each element that matches: